argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 ##### Artifacts

 The improvement is even more noticeable for `Artifact`s.
-In old Hera we have:
+In Hera we are able to specify `Artifact`s in `inputs`:

 ```python
 @script(inputs=Artifact(name="my-artifact", path="/tmp/file"))